neulmc/MFF-Metal/README.md

 During and after training, the predictions and checkpoints are saved and the "log_file" is constructed for recording losses and performances.

+### Dataset
+This dataset is sourced from the Global Artificial Intelligence Algorithm Elite Open Challenge hosted by Chinese Jiangsu Artificial Intelligence Society [http://bdc.saikr.com/c/rl/50185].
+The dataset partitioning strictly follows the requirements of the competition group.
+We have achieved the highest level of awards among over 400 teams from around the world.
+This code repository is an extension of our work in the open challenge competition.
+In the paper, we conducted more comparative experiments and analytical discussions to further demonstrate the effectiveness and innovation of the method.

 ### Results on NEU-Seg Dataset
 |Method | Inclusion |  Patch |  Scratch |  mIoU |
 |:-----|:------:|:-----:| :-----:| :-----:|